 Broadly, a community is a group of people with common interests living in a particular area (i.e., two students in a double bedroom, four students in an apartment, 20 students on the floor of a residence hall).
 Living in a community brings with it inherent responsibilities to individual members.

 Residents are responsible for what occurs within the residence hall rooms and apartments to which they have been officially assigned.
-Therefore, when a university violation occurs within a residence hall room or apartment, each resident of the assigned space may be held accountable.
-An exception will be made for a resident only when the resident was not present when the violation occurred and the resident was not aware that the violation was occurring.
+Therefore, when a policy violation occurs within a residence hall room or apartment, each resident of the assigned space may be held accountable.
+An exception will be made for a resident only when a preponderance of the evidence indicates that the resident was not present when the violation occurred and/or the resident was not aware that the violation was occurring.

 Housing and Residence Life provides 11 meeting locations in the residence halls and North Village that student groups may reserve at no charge (except for weekends in the North Village Community Center).
 In order to reserve one of these locations, residents or student groups should complete the meeting space request form on the Housing and Residence Life website.
 Requests will be reviewed and must be submitted with a minimum 24-hour notice in order to be considered.
 A request does not guarantee that the room is available.